hkbuttar/matchstate/calibration/README.md

-future work, refit calibration using all 380 matches via k-fold cross-validation rather than a single 43-match holdout, which would give every class a fairer amount of independent evidence -- noted as a next step, not built here to keep this step's result an honest reflection of what a single fixed calibration split actually produces).
+future work, refit calibration using all 380 matches via k-fold cross-validation rather than a single 43-match holdout, which would give every class a fairer amount of independent evidence -- noted as a next step, not built here, to keep this result an honest reflection of what a single fixed calibration split actually produces).

 ## Output